BenCat07/Voxalia/Voxalia/bin/Release/data/info/blocksinfo.md

 # Blocks Info

 - TODO: Information here!
+- TODO: This needs to be replacedby something more sane, seriously.
 - Generally do not edit the debug block all - its exact texture values are expected to some degree by the code.

 ### Textures